jpic/yourlabs/docs/index.rst

     pip install -e git+git@github.com:yourlabs/yourlabs.git#egg=yourlabs

-This will clone the repo in your-python-env/src/yourlabs and install the yourlabs module.
+This will clone the repo in `your-python-env/src/yourlabs` and install the yourlabs module.
 You can then install any application you like.
-For example, install the "runner" applications by adding to settings.INSTALLED_APPS:
+For example, install the "runner" applications by adding to `settings.INSTALLED_APPS`:
-'yourlabs.runner'.
+`'yourlabs.runner'`.

 Note: you can hack directly in that repo.